 If you have any questions, use the Comments App.

 Note that the following images are scans of the original pages that were published in the 1790s.
 They are not very suitable for viewing on mobile phones.

 Click here to start.

-Design, image editing and programming by Julian Ward-Davies BA Hons PGCert, May 2018, revised January 2019..
+Design, image editing and programming Julian Ward-Davies BA Hons PGC, May 2018, revised January 2019..